-Smaller, intentional fellowships which relate together in their own home towns as the local Body of Christ, with throughout-the-week community.
+Smaller, intentional, participatory fellowships which relate together in their own home towns as the local Body of Christ, with throughout-the-week community.

-In those fellowships, people regularly gather together in homes (and other places where life naturally happens) to motivate and encourage each other toward love and good works by ministering one to another in open, participatory meetings.
+In those fellowships, people regularly gather together in homes (and other places where life naturally happens) to motivate and encourage each other toward love and good works.
+As they gather, they openly participate in ministering one to another.

 More than simply a “home group”, each fellowship and those in it exercise the full duties and responsibilities God has ordained for His Church and all believers, which include: